prorev/prorev.github.io/_posts/2020-04-05-statistics-interview_questions.md

 $I(x) = -log₂P(x)=-log₂\frac16=2.58491$

-This tells use the information in bits.
+This tells us the information in bits.

 If we would have $P(x)=0$,